burlen/cuda_plus_offload/README.md

 ### CUDA (or HIP) and OpenMP device offloading compiled together
-Test code to see if it possible to compile both CUDA(or HIP) kernels and OpenMP device offload in the same program.
+Test code to see if it possible to compile both CUDA(or HIP) kernels and OpenMP device offload in the same translation unti.

 The main.cpp file has three sets of templated functions, one using CUDA(or HIP), one using OpenMP offload.
 Each set defines 3 functions which respectively: allocate space for an array, initialize (on the gpu) to a known value, and then fetch and print